 There are many advertisements nowadays that make claims about what testosterone treatment can do for adult men.
 However, this has led to many misconceptions and common low testosterone myths.

-Here are five common low testosterone myths of affected adult men.
+Here are four common low testosterone myths of affected adult men.

 4 Common Low Testosterone Myths

 Myth: Testosterone supplements will increase your sperm count.

 This myth comes from a misconception that more male hormones mean more sperm.
 However, supplementing testosterone can actually lower the amount of sperm produced by the body.
 When the body’s pituitary gland senses high levels of testosterone, it can secrete a balancing hormone to decrease sperm count.
 This has even led to testosterone-based treatments to be studied as possible male contraceptives.